obspy/obspy/obspy/io/wav/README.txt

 --------
 WAV(audio) read and write support for ObsPy.

-The obspy.wav package contains methods in order to read and write seismogram files in the WAV(audio) format.
+The obspy.io.wav package contains methods in order to read and write seismogram files in the WAV(audio) format.
 The data are squeezed to audible frequencies.

 ObsPy is an open-source project dedicated to provide a Python framework for